Peacock: Everything about NBCUniversal's (partly) free app

-Peacock, a streaming app from Comcast-owned NBCUniversal, offers thousands of hours of free programming, as well as extra shows, movies and originals if you pay a $5- or $10-a-month subscription after a seven-day free trial.
-Those paying members get access to all nine seasons of The Office, plus extended episodes with deleted scenes the third season (more seasons with these so-called "superfan episodes" are going to be released in March.)
-Peacock paying members also unlock exclusive access to more than 175 Premier League matches and can watch titles like Trolls World Tour and Yellowstone.
+Peacock, a streaming app from Comcast-owned NBCUniversal, offers thousands of hours of free programming, as well as extra shows, movies and originals if you pay for a $5 or $10 a month subscription after a seven-day free trial.
+Those paying members get access to all nine seasons of The Office, plus extended episodes with deleted scenes from the third season (more seasons with these so-called "superfan episodes" are going to be released in March.)
+Peacock paying members also unlock exclusive access to more than 175 Premier League soccer matches, can watch titles like Trolls World Tour and Yellowstone and -- starting next month -- stream everything WWE.

+Starting March 18, Peacock will be the exclusive streaming home to WWE Network.
+The service will widen to include more than 17,000 hours of new, original, and library WWE Network programming on demand and on a 24/7 "channel" on Peacock.
+That includes live "pay-per-view" events available to stream at no added cost.
+The the first is Fastlane on March 21.
+WrestleMania will stream a week later in March, and SummerSlam is set for August.

-Overall, Peacock has a catalog of more than 20,000 hours of shows, movies, news, sports, curated channels, trending highlights and exclusive big-budget original programming.
+Overall, Peacock has a catalog of thousands shows, movies, news, sports, curated channels, trending highlights and exclusive big-budget original programming.

 But Peacock is missing from Amazon Fire TV devices, like its boxes and low-priced plug-ins commonly called Firesticks.
 Roku reached a deal in September to support the Peacock app after a two-month absence, but Amazon's Fire TV remains the only major platform without Peacock.

 Some promos can cut that cost.
-If you are a customer of Comcast Xfinity or Cox, you should be eligible for a $5 discount on the premium tier.
-And if you are a Spectrum video or broadband customer, you'll be able to qualify for an extended free trial to Peacock Premium.
+If you're a customer of Comcast Xfinity or Cox, you should be eligible for a $5 discount on the premium tier.
+And if you're a Spectrum video or broadband customer, you'll be able to qualify for an extended free trial to Peacock Premium.

 Read more: Hulu vs. Peacock: Which streaming service is best for you?